 So when that White woman attempted to discredit a part of my heritage because of the colour of my skin, it took every last ounce of self-control not to strangle her with the green beads around her neck.

 In The Antics of Ancestors, I shared a little of my family’s mixed heritage and the scandal that mixing caused.
 More specifically I shared how my great-great-great-grandparents had come to Jamaica on a boat from Ireland in the 1800s after slavery ended, never suspecting that their bloodline was about to be changed forever.

 Our family arrived in Jamaica with a good deal of wealth, and a strong family name that lasted until my grandmother.
 They used that wealth to buy thousands of acres of land and built a plantation to reign supreme alongside other relatives of the same family name.

 They had counted on the island’s beauty, an escape from the cold, and the opportunity to make a new life in the West Indies.
-But what they hadn’t prepared for was their son falling in love with one of the little servant girls, who was of African heritage.
+But what they hadn’t prepared for was their son falling in love with one of the servant girls, of African heritage.
 Together they created the family’s first interracial child: my great-grandmother.

 The Interracial Scandal

 Since no one else in the family seemed particularly interested in the family land, my uncle and I have since taken most of it over.
-He can run his dirt bikes through acres of pineapple trees where the old Great House used to be, and I have 800 acres and no set plan.
+He can run his dirt bikes through acres of pineapple trees where the old Great House used to be, and I have several acres and no set plan.

 The rest of the wealth disappeared a long time ago, before I was ever born.
 Much of it went up in flames when neighbours looted and set the Great House on fire during a prolonged absence from the property.

-I have no idea what I will do with that much land at 26 years old, but stay tuned: in a few years you might be hearing about Alexis Chateau’s Jamaican hiking trail and retreat… or something like that.
+I have no idea what I will do with that much land at 26 years old but stay tuned: in a few years, you might be hearing about Alexis Chateau’s Jamaican hiking trail and retreat… or something like that.
 You never know.

 The Lesson on Heritage